How, What, Why: The Ins and Outs of Using Styling Gel

 Ultimately, styling gels are used to add shine, texture, and grip to your tresses.
 But don't mousses, spritz, and styling creams do the same thing?
 While all these products are great for adding extra body and definition to your hair, the main difference between all of them is rooted in their consistencies.

 Mousse, for instance, is a light-hold substance that foams and dries quickly when applied to your locs.
-Styling creams, on the other hand, tend to have a more moderate thickness, though they add lightweight moisture to your hair.
+On the other hand, Styling creams tend to have a more moderate thickness, though they add lightweight moisture to your hair.
 And finally, gels are the thickest of the three.
 Again, they can be used on wet, damp, or dry hair to add definition and hold to your locs for extended periods.

 The Science Behind Styling Gel